AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/faq.md

 ### How do I implement a custom http(s) agent in MSAL Node?

 Developers can use a custom http(s) agent by providing a `customAgent` http(s).Agent or `customAgentOptions` object in the system config options as detailed [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/configuration.md#system-config-options).
-Agent's created by a third-party proxy agent library can be used.
+Agents created by a third-party proxy agent library can be used.
 Developers can also implement their own NetworkManager by instantiating an [INetworkModule](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_common.inetworkmodule.html) and building custom http(s) agent support in it.

 ## B2C